agonising-chafe/VibeMeals/docs/policies.md

 **Rule:** Minimize manual confirmation steps.

 **Implementation:**
-- Walmart checkout success → auto-mark as purchased
+- When checkout is supported, auto-mark as purchased; otherwise keep status manual.
 - Opening Cook Mode for a recipe → infer ingredients were available
 - Bulk confirm: "Did you get everything?
 [Yes]" (not item-by-item)